Sat Bir Singh Khalsakundaliniresearchinstitute.org

 Sat Bir Singh Khalsa

-For more than a decade, Sat Bir Singh Khalsa has conducted clinical research trials evaluating yoga treatments for insomnia, addiction, back pain, anxiety disorders, post-traumatic stress disorder, and chronic stress, and operated a yoga program in public schools to determine benefits in mental health in adolescents.
-Dr. Khalsa works with the International Association of Yoga Therapists to promote research on yoga therapy and collaborates with yoga researchers internationally.
-He serves as scientific director for the annual Symposium on Yoga Research and editor-in-chief of the International Journal of Yoga Therapy.
-He is author of the Harvard Medical School ebook, Your Brain on Yoga, and chief editor of the medical textbook The Principles and Practice of Yoga in Health Care.
+Dr. Khalsa has conducted clinical research trials evaluating yoga interventions for insomnia, post-traumatic stress disorder, chronic stress, and anxiety disorders in both public school and occupational settings.
+He works with the International Association of Yoga Therapists to promote research on yoga and yoga therapy as the chair of the scientific program committee for the annual Symposium on Yoga Research and as editor-in-chief of the International Journal of Yoga Therapy.
+He has two Harvard Medical School publications, as author of the ebook Your Brain on Yoga, and medical editor of An Introduction to Yoga.
+He is chief editor of the medical textbook The Principles and Practice of Yoga in Health Care.